-Philosophy, Religion and Class Struggle, Part 10
+Philosophy and Religion, Part 10

 This week brings the last of the ten parts of our CU Generic Course called “Philosophy, Religion, and Revolution”.
 There will be three items, of which this is the first.
 The suggested item for discussion is the last one: Ron Press’s “New Tools for Marxists”, linked below; but if you can at least skim the other two, the discussion will be more complete.
 Hence the change of order.

 The question of the collective human subject has been most concisely and forcefully expressed in this series by Cyril Smith in the section of “The Communist Manifesto after 150 Years” called “The Subject of History”.

 The first linked download for this final part is “Postmodernism & Hindu Nationalism” by the philosopher Meera Nanda [pictured].
 This work is given because it shows how several pathological, anti-human strands of philosophy can play out in concert, mutually reinforcing and amplifying each other.
 In the case of India as shown in this article, these were Postmodernism; Hindu Nationalism (“Hindutva”); “Vedic Science”; and reactionary feminism.

 Time has passed since the CU first began using this text.
 Ten years ago it was cutting-edge, and it is still useful to South Africans because the question of rational science, of feminism and of “Congress” politics and of potential successors to “Congress” have meaning for us.
 But Postmodernism has receded.
 It is no longer so sure of itself or so hegemonic as in the past.